-We started in March 2008 with organic vegetable juice, soups from scratch, spinach salad, and sandwiches – including the Cherokee with roasted turkey and roasted green chiles.
+We started in March 2008 with organic vegetable juice, salad, soups from scratch, and sandwiches – including the Cherokee with roasted turkey and roasted green chiles.
 We began with only three tables and six chairs.

 The restaurant’s name was pulled from a recipe given to us by Kate R., her favorite juice recipe; parsley, carrots, celery, spinach, and kale.
 We call this recipe, Kate’s Kiss.

 Kim K. would later craft a juice recipe like no other; creamy ginger, lemony, and very green; Kim’s Legacy.

 We believe organic vegetables are the essence of food.
 We have a strong veggie attitude.
 Most of our produce is organic.
 Overall, we’re 60+ percent organic and working to improve this measurement.

 Although local food in Colorado is growing; it’s far from sufficient for the vast majority of diets.
 Colorado is a semi-arid environment with pine trees to reflect the color green for about five months out of each year.
 The big-picture local movement began in the gardens of Eden found in California.
 We at Parsley consider California to be local and we support the Mexicans, and other peoples of the Earth; we consider every person to be local.

 We buy from more than 40 vendors; including king soopers, safeway, and whole foods.
 We buy rishi brand tea – organic and fair-trade.
 We buy miso and roasted sesame seeds from Pacific Mercantile.
 We buy from Kehe and we also buy from costco and sam’s club to save money – efficiency is always a factor in every business.